 The popular 50 State Quarters Program was launched in 1999 and began a resurgence in interest in coin collecting.
 During the course of the ten year series, fifty different quarters would be issued to represent each of the states of the union.
 The mintages for the Proof State Quarters were only a fraction of the massive numbers of quarters minted for circulation.
 These collector versions of the coins were only issued within certain collectible products offered by the United States Mint.

-Proof State Quarters were issued with the United States Mint’s annual proof sets.
-These sets included the cent, nickel(s), dime, half dollar, and dollar coin(s) issued for each year, along with the five quarters.
-The proof quarters were also included in separate five coin sets that were offered separately by the Mint.
+Proof State Quarters were issued with the United States Mint’s annual Proof Sets.
+These sets included the cent, nickel(s), dime, half dollar, and dollar(s) issued for each year, along with the five quarters.
+The Proof quarters were also included in separate five coin sets that were offered separately by the Mint.

 The mintage for each of the quarters issued during a certain year are the same, since all five coins were only sold in products packaged together.

-Overall, the United States Mint issued 153,296,970 clad composition Proof State Quarters.
+Overall, the United States Mint issued 153,296,970 clad composition and 61,087,495 silver composition Proof State Quarters.

 There were a total of 100 different issues, which were each struck at the San Francisco Mint and carry the “S” mint mark.

 In 2009, the Mint issued an additional six quarters as part of the 50 State Quarter Program to recognize the District of Columbia and the five U.S. territories, and Proof versions were issued in both the clad and silver composition.